-If you aren't already one step ahead of you, you should definitely grab a friend and plan your next brunch date ASAP!
-While you're at it, head down the street to The Loveliest Coffee & Clothes for an extra dose of caffeine and some new swag.
+After your next trip to Mediterra be sure to also head down the street to The Loveliest Coffee & Clothes for an extra dose of caffeine and a quick shopping stop.
 Trust me when I say your Instagram feed will thank you.

 Heads up: Mediterra is really popular so you can expect it to be pretty busy during peak hours and weekends.
 I would recommend sticking to a small group.
 A one-on-one catch up was the move for me.

 Be sure to give Mediterra a follow on Instagram for a daily dose of foodie inspo.

 Italian food… there's no denying it’s delicious.
 Throw a giant mound of pasta in front of me and I promise I'll never complain.
 For the fellow Italian foodies out there, I definitely recommend Pizzaiolo Primo in Market Square.

 You’ll find a well-presented menu of antipasto, salads, pizza, pasta, desserts, and of course wine, beer, and cocktails.
 The space is intimate with a touch of real "Tuscany" energy.
 Savor and sip slow.
 The world seems to slow down here.

 I can be a bit impatient when hungry, so I always play it safe with a reservation.
 Online reservations are readily available on OpenTable.
 The restaurant does offer outdoor dining in the summer months, but it usually requires a pretty long wait time.
 In my prior experience, they don’t accept reservations for outdoor tables.

 One last bit of advice: Wear something comfortable.
 The post-meal "food baby" is almost a guarantee.